ranjithshegde/ofxNI2/README.md

 Setup
 ========
-This is an addon to support the Kinect V2 on Linux/Windows/Mac using the Openni driver from Libfreenect2 (https://github.com/OpenKinect/libfreenect2/)
+This is an addon to support the Kinect V2 on Linux/Windows/Mac using the OpenNI driver from Libfreenect2 (https://github.com/OpenKinect/libfreenect2/)

 Tested on openframeworks 0.10.1

-The included libfreenect2-driver is using the OpenCL back-end.
+The included libfreenect2-openni driver is using the OpenCL back-end.
 Comppile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.

 All Platforms
 -------------